mahmoudesmail/tu-wien-data-science-summaries/ml - machine learning 184.702/exam prep.md

 answer (boolean): False

-- gradient-boosting does not necessarily have to start with a decision stump (= decision tree with a single split).
+- gradient-boosting does not necessarily have to start with a 1R-decision tree / decision stump (= decision tree with a single split).
-- the initial "one-rule model" can stand for any kind of simple rule-based classifier.
+- the initial zero-rule model can stand for any kind of simple rule-based classifier.

 how it gradient boosting works: